panoptic-labs/docs/docs/panoptic-protocol/specs.md

 The Buying power requirement is the amount of collateral needed to be deposited in order to sell/buy an option.

 The buying power requirement for LONG options ensures that enough funds are available to cover any potential premium to be paid for purchasing that option.
-It is based on the pool utilization that was determined at the time a position was minted and the buying power requirement will not change over time.
+It is based on the pool utilization that was determined at the time a position was minted and this initial buying power requirement will not change over time (although the buying power requirement will increase as the position accumulates owed premium).

 `BUYING_POWER_REQUIREMENT = buyCollateralRatio() * notionalValue`